apache/httpd-site/content/apreq/download.md

 signature file for the particular distribution.
 Make sure you get these files from the [main distribution directory](http://downloads.apache.org/httpd/) , rather than from a mirror.
-Then verify the signatures using
+Then verify the signatures using:

 <code>% pgpk -a KEYS<br></br>% pgpv
 libapreq2-2.17.tar.gz.asc<br></br></code> *or* <br></br><code>% pgp -ka